 Fetching origin Fetching upstream .... (updates) ....

-The the HEAD of you fork so that it even with your upstream branch
+Reset the HEAD of you fork so that it is even with your upstream branch.

 git reset --hard upstream/develop